 Cost of living is not considered when comparing states.

-Our psychology graduate rankings cover 0 of the 0 programs available in Massachusetts, accounting for NaN% of total student graduates.
+Our psychology graduate rankings cover 14 of the 27 programs available in Massachusetts, accounting for 70% of total student graduates.
 We only include schools with sufficient earnings and/or debt data.

 The Economic Score is the combination of debt-to-earnings ratio and earningsplus.
 We use the economic score to determine a graduate program’s rank.
 The lower the economic score the better.
 For an analysis of how we arrive at the economic score, and a description of our data sources, please visit our methodology page.